Home > Blog > Managing water without networks: continuous monitoring thanks to satellite IoT

 from the ground to the network

-Water quality: invisible pollutants, systemic stakes
+Water quality: invisible pollutants, a major public health issue

-Diffuse pollution, missing data: a strategic blind spot
+A strategic blind spot

 The situation is already critical:

-However, satellite IoT is changing the paradigm: shifting from post-hoc analysis to continuous monitoring.
-Autonomous sensors, placed on wells, pipelines, or irrigation networks, transmit data in real time—without relying on GSM relays or terrestrial gateways.
+Autonomous sensors, installed on wells, pipelines or irrigation networks, transmit data in real time—without relying on GSM coverage or terrestrial gateways.

 Some solutions go even further.
-For example, SUEZ has equipped several isolated regions in Senegal with a system combining water quality sensors and satellite transmission for early pollution detection.
-These solutions are plug & play, interoperable, and designed for remote environments.
-The data is transmitted, analyzed, and actionable to:
+For example, SUEZ has equipped several remote regions in Senegal with a system combining water quality sensors and satellite transmission for early pollution detection.

-• Minimize plant shutdowns or downstream pollution
+• Limit plant shutdowns or downstream pollution

-• Reduce inspection rounds
+• Reduce field inspection rounds

-• Anticipate pollution spikes
+• Anticipate pollution peaks

 • Ensure regulatory compliance